 A cavity is a hole caused by tooth decay that has worn through tooth enamel.
-If left untreated, the cavity grows larger and deeper, leading to pain, abscess, a broken tooth, and possible tooth loss.
+If left untreated, the cavity grows larger and deeper, leading to pain, abscess, a broken tooth, and possible tooth extraction.
 In order to stop the cavity and prevent additional damage, the area of decay must be cleaned out and the hole needs to be filled in.
 For the best results, our Raleigh dental office utilizes composite fillings.
 Composite fillings, also called “tooth-colored fillings” are a safe, attractive alternative to using amalgam.

 What Are Composite Fillings?